MIvanchev/static-wine32/README.md

 ## What isn't supported yet?

-* Vulkan – the loader architecture of Vulkan is hard to link statically, not as easily as OpenGL at least.
-I'll have to research it.
 * OSS – honestly I have no idea about that, everything is so confusing with OSS... contributions welcome.
 * OpenCL – I have no idea about OpenCL, contributions welcome.